microsoft/code-with-engineering-playbook/docs/ml-fundamentals/ml-proposed-process.md

 * Best practices in ML engineering:

   * The ML application development should use engineering fundamentals to ensure high quality software deliverables.
-  * The ML application should be reliabily released into production, leveraging automation as much as possible.
+  * The ML application should be reliability released into production, leveraging automation as much as possible.
   * The ML application can be deployed into production at any time.
 This makes the decision about when to release it a business decision rather than a technical one.

 * Best practices in ML research: